flo-schu/peek/README.md

 this function works also in any other directory because of usage of `find`.
 `sbatch -a 1-9352 /home/schunckf/projects/nanocosm/src/shell/read_image_better.sh /work/schunckf/nanocosm/data/pics/`

+check how well QR Code reading worked
+`cat /work/schunckf/logs/nanocosm_read-1665277-*.err > /home/schunckf/projects/data/detection_err.txt`
+`cat /work/schunckf/logs/nanocosm_read-1665277-*.out > /home/schunckf/projects/data/detection_err.out`

+### check QR detection

+create an archive of problem qr codes
+`source /home/schunckf/projects/nanocosm/src/shell/archive_qrerrors.sh`

+get QR errors (works like a wonder of the world) `source copy_to_local.sh`

+then the image thumbnails have to be checked and the correct id has to be added in a second column next to the error list (qr_errors.txt).
+Don't add column names upload the list again to `/work/schunckf/nanocosm/data/qr/$DATE/qr_corrections.csv` and execute `source src/shell/apply_qr_corrections.sh > /work/schunckf/nanocosm/data/qr/log.txt`

+check if any errors are still present.
+There should be none after 20201207 `cat /work/schunckf/data/qr/qr_errors_unresolved.txt`

 ### detection of organisms

 read e.g. first 5 series of a specific session.
 As an array job.
 This is fast.